BovReg/nf-workshop20/schedule.md

-## Nextflow workshop 2018 Programme
+## Reproducible genomics workflows using Nextflow and nf-core

 **Note that this is a tentative schedule and such, can be subjected to changes**